 The due from other agencies in the accompanying statements of net position and balance sheets - governmental funds represents capital outlay funds receivable from the School Board.
 These receivables are considered to be fully collectible, and thus, no allowance for uncollectable accounts is recorded.
-For the year ended June 30, 2019, the amount due from other agencies was \$5,989.
-There was no amount due from other agencies at June 30, 2018.
+For the years ended June 30, 2020 and June 30, 2019, the amount due from other agencies was \$5,702 and \$5,989 respectively.